puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 ## Installation

-Before you classify the Learning VM with the NTP class, you'll need to install the NTP module from the forge.
-While the module itself is called `ntp`, modules in the forge are prefixed by the account name of the uploader.
+Before you classify the Learning VM with the NTP class, you'll need to install the NTP module from the Forge.
+While the module itself is called `ntp`, recall that modules in the Forge are prefixed by the account name of the associated user.
 So to get the Puppet Labs NTP module, you'll specify `puppetlabs-ntp`.
 When you look at the module saved to the modulepath on your Puppet master, however, it will be named `ntp`.
 Keep this in mind, as trying to install multiple modules of the same name can lead to conflicts!

 {% task 1 %}
 ---